rudymatela/vinyl-wall-mount/README.md

 The original hand drawings and idea were created by Rudy Matela in 2020-10-20 and 2020-10-31.
 The conversion into digital a 3d model was finished by [Edro] in 2019-11-11.

+This project is also available on Thingiverse: [Vinyl Wall Mount on Thingiverse](https://www.thingiverse.com/thing:4594110)

 [Edro](http://edro3d.com.br)